jessegmeyerlab/2022-multi-omics-review/README.md

-**Purpose.** This document is for collecting relevant papers and a to-do list of concepts we want to cover and figures we want to make.
-We will use [Manubot](https://github.com/manubot/manubot) to write this manuscript and track contributions.
+**Purpose.** We are writing a collective review on multiomics!!!
+We are using [Manubot](https://github.com/manubot/manubot) to write this manuscript and track contributions.
 See the remaining readme below this section or at the link above for more information about manubot.

 **Authorship.** I (Jesse Meyer) will be the senior author and I will decide author order for everyone based on the contributions recorded via github.
 We can consider co-first or co-second author depending on contributions.
 Our target Journal is [Nature Methods](https://www.nature.com/nmeth/content).
 See [contributing](https://github.com/jessegmeyerlab/2022-multi-omics-review/blob/main/contributing.md) for guidance on how to contribute and what is expected of authors.

 **Organizing and listing of papers** can be done in the sections if they are still rough, but we prefer to add papers that should be covered as issues.

 **The focus** of this review is to provide an overview of mass spectrometry based multi-omics.
 Each of us will have different focus sections and roles:
-1. Introduction, other reviews, discussion, section editing, organization, and integration
+1. Introduction
 2. sample preparation methods
 3. Data collection methods
 4. Data integration methods
 5. applications in model organisms (may discard)
 6. Clinical applications of multi-omics

-**How to use this document.** The following pages contain lists of manuscripts to cover in each section along with notes about each paper.
-See the first papers I have added for examples.
-Please feel free to find papers that go in sections other than the sections you are working on.
-Please check that the paper is not already listed there.

-Writing a review is easy if you break it down into parts.
+Writing a review is easy if you break it down into parts!

-First do literature searches for papers relevant to the topic.
+1. First do literature searches for papers relevant to the topic.
 Make lists of those papers with a few brief notes about each paper when you add it to the list.
-Organize the discovered papers into related groups Convert and extend notes into a paragraph describing each paper.
+2. Organize the discovered papers into related groups
+3. Convert and extend notes into a paragraph describing each paper.
 Highly related papers can be grouped into the same paragraph.
-Remember to use one topic sentence at the beginning of the paragraph that gives the focus of that paragraph.
+* Remember to use one topic sentence at the beginning of the paragraph that gives the focus of that paragraph.
-While we are writing and collecting papers, think about what key concepts need to be represented by figures, or what meta-analyses we could easily do to summarize the field.
-Sketch those figures freehand or in drawing software and we can have a graphic designer finish them
+4. While we are writing and collecting papers, think about what key concepts need to be represented by figures, or what meta-analyses we could easily do to summarize the field.
+Sketch those figures freehand or in drawing software and we can commision a graphic designer finish them.

 # original manubot readme: "Automated scholarly manuscripts on GitHub"